Building Teacher Content Knowledge in Mathematics

 Common Core State Standards Video Series for Math

 A new SEDL video series is helping demystify the Common Core State Standards for mathematics.
 As states began to implement these standards, education leaders realized the need to provide math teachers with support on content they may not have covered before.
-In response to state requests for assistance, SEDL’s Southeast Comprehensive Center is collaborating with education leaders to develop this video series, which continues to expand.
-Each video explains one math standard, with a focus on grades K–8.
+In response to state requests for assistance, SEDL’s Southeast Comprehensive Center collaborated with education leaders to develop this video series.
+Each video explains one math standard.
 Simple language clarifies the standard's meaning, and examples and illustrations deepen understanding.
 The short videos, ranging from 5 to 20 minutes, are available online free of charge.
 SECC states are using the videos in professional development sessions, and the response has been extremely positive, with the video website averaging more than 2,000 visits monthly.
 Read more

-Southeast Comprehensive Center (SECC): The SECC provides professional development and technical assistance to the state education agencies of Alabama, Georgia, Mississippi, North Carolina, and South Carolina to build their capacity to support districts and schools in meeting student achievement goals, including achievement in math Work varies by state.
+Southeast Comprehensive Center (SECC): The SECC works with the state education agencies of Alabama, Georgia, Mississippi, North Carolina, and South Carolina to build their capacity to support districts and schools in meeting student achievement goals, including achievement in math Work varies by state.

-Texas Comprehensive Center (TXCC): The TXCC provides professional development and technical assistance to the Texas Education Agency and the state’s 20 regional education service centers to build their capacity to support districts and schools in meeting student achievement goals, including achievement in math.
+Texas Comprehensive Center (TXCC): The TXCC works with the Texas Education Agency and the state’s 20 regional education service centers to build their capacity to support districts and schools in meeting student achievement goals, including achievement in math.

-National Center for Quality Afterschool: This National Center at SEDL uses Web-based technology to provide research-based resources and professional development to help afterschool and expanded learning instructors develop high-quality, balanced programs.
+National Center for Quality Afterschool: This National Center for Quality Afterschool uses web-based technology to provide research-based resources and professional development to help afterschool and expanded learning instructors develop high-quality, balanced programs.
 The National Center’s free online Afterschool Training Toolkit contains math resources, including sample lessons and videos.

 Southeast Comprehensive Center (2005–2012): The Southeast Comprehensive Center (SECC) provided technical assistance and professional development to the state education agencies of Alabama, Georgia, Louisiana, Mississippi, and South Carolina to build their capacity to improve student academic achievement, including math achievement.
 Work varied by state.
 For example, in Mississippi and South Carolina, SECC staff assisted in increasing the rigor of state standards in math.
 Staff also assisted in developing a video series on the Common Core State Standards for math in response to state needs.